YunoHost/moulinette/doc/ldap.rst

 Updating LDAP data
 ==================

-Update a user from ldap looks like a simplified version of searching.
+Update a user from LDAP looks like a simplified version of searching.
 The syntax is the following one:

 ::